Jauq/The-Tech-Academy/README.md

 The Third is named "QuotesForCarInsurance."
 This is an Database-First MVC project where the user can input their details about their car and recieve a quote based on those parameters.
 My only instructions were a list of parameters I needed to get from the user and a bunch of rules for calculating price, all of the code, back-end and front-end, was developed by me.

 ### HTML & CSS Projects
-I apoligise for the incomplete overview, I will get down to this as soon as I can.
+I apoligize for the incomplete overview, I will get down to this as soon as I can.

 ### JavaScript Exercises & Minor Projects
-I apoligise for the incomplete overview, I will get down to this as soon as I can.
+I apoligize for the incomplete overview, I will get down to this as soon as I can.

 ### Javascript Project Pizza Ordering
-I apoligise for the incomplete overview, I will get down to this as soon as I can.
+I apoligize for the incomplete overview, I will get down to this as soon as I can.

 ### Live Project
-I apoligise for the incomplete overview, I will get down to this as soon as I can.
+I apoligisze for the incomplete overview, I will get down to this as soon as I can.

 ### SQL Exercises
-I apoligise for the incomplete overview, I will get down to this as soon as I can.
+I apoligize for the incomplete overview, I will get down to this as soon as I can.

 ### SQL Library Managment System Project
-I apoligise for the incomplete overview, I will get down to this as soon as I can.
+I apoligize for the incomplete overview, I will get down to this as soon as I can.